This page is based on information from Dave Stevens.

 If you have a marble in the Fast Track, you are not allowed to move any of your other marbles.
 First the marble in the Fast Track must be moved out onto the Main Track.
 There are a couple of rare situations that may arise:

-- If two marbles of the same color are in the Fast Track (because one of them has been placed there by a Jack swap), the marble nearest to the fast track exit must move first.
+- If two marbles of the same color are in the Fast Track (because one of them has been placed there by a Jack swap, or because both marbles arrived on the Fast Track in the same turn by splitting a 7), the marble nearest to the fast track exit must move first.

 - If you play a card such that your Fast Track marble cannot be moved without landing on or hopping over another marble of the same color, your Fast Track marble is sent back to its Starting Holding Pen.